 9. Marshmallow Hikes

-Owl's Hill Nature Sanctuary is hosting hikes through the woods this January that conclude with hot chocolate and marshmallows, which we think is the perfect reward for a chilly activity!
+The hikes conclude with hot chocolate and marshmallows, which we think is the perfect reward for a chilly activity!

-For more family-friendly activities, check out our kids' section below.
+For more family-friendly activities, see below.

 10. Save Money with a Tourist Attraction Discount Pass